June 15, 2024

 Riders must abide by the rules of the road.
 This is an open road course and there will be motor vehicles of all types and various speeds traveling through and across the race course.

-If you come upon someone along the route traveling by horseback, you must set your bike down and wait for the animal and its passenger to pass by safely.
+If you come upon someone along the route traveling by horseback, you must treat them as priority making sure they can go about their business safely and without fear.
 Anyone that is found breaking this rule will be banned for life to all events in the future.

 Participant substitution is allowed up until the day before the race at 5pm.